 We all should know by now what dangers a rainy day holds for drivers.
 Sadly, our Los Angeles-based car accident attorneys often find that Californians don’t seem to get it.
-Hence, when it comes to driving at a safe speed for the overall conditions on the roads, Californian's fail.
+Hence, when it comes to driving at a safe speed for the overall conditions on the roads, California drivers fail miserably.

 And while it is always a great experience to enjoy rain at home when it comes to driving, you have to pay more attention.
 So your driving requires a higher level of care.
 Contrast this with driving on regular, “epic,” sunny days.

 It Takes Longer to Stop in the Rain Due to Less Co-Efficient of Friction and Road Surface Slickness:

-During inclement weather, we must realize as vehicle drivers that wet roads have reduced distance visibility.
+During inclement, rainy weather, we must realize as vehicle drivers that wet roads have reduced distance visibility.
 Also, distance stopping time due to friction variables gets increased a lot.
 Your tires are not holding on to the road with as secure a grip as they do on regular days.

-The wind has the potential to blow the car into another lane.
+The wind, when combined with rain, has the potential to blow the car into another lane.
 And greats gusts can blow an obstruction into your vehicle's path.
 Not seeing a hidden pothole obscured by debris or water, or some other infrastructure damage or obstruction concealed due to a lane submersion, is also another reason why slowing down is so important in these more flooded conditions.

-As noted, some cocksure drivers on the roads feel like enjoying the profound changes in weather by driving too fast.
+As noted, some cocksure drivers on the roads feel like enjoying the profound changes in weather by driving too fast on wet roads.
 This attitude can easily spell a wrongful death or maiming to others sharing the streets with these reckless speed demons.